doingMyBest/streamlit_output_evaluation/README.md

       url={https://arxiv.org/abs/2509.26205},
 }</pre>
 # Acknowledgements
-We want to thank Juliane Zietz for working developing an initial draft of the questionnaire.
+We want to thank Juliane Zietz for developing an initial draft of the questionnaire.